 Any growth that we experience in the future will require us to expand our sales personnel and manufacturing operations and general and administrative infrastructure.
 As a public company, we will need to support managerial, operational, financial and other resources.
 In addition to the need to scale our organization, future growth will impose significant added responsibilities on management, including the need to identify, recruit, train and integrate additional employees.
 Rapid expansion in personnel could mean that less experienced people manufacture, market and sell our solution, which could result in inefficiencies and unanticipated costs, reduced quality and disruptions to our operations.
-In addition, rapid and significant growth may strain our administrative and operational infrastructure.
-Our ability to manage our business and growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
+In addition, rapid and significant growth may strain our administrative and operational, financial and management controls, reporting systems and procedures.
 If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy and negatively affect our business, financial condition and results of operations.